 |---|---|---|

-Many people underinsure themselves by choosing smaller coverage amounts to save money, not realizing that doubling their coverage might only cost 60% more, not 100% more.
-A 40-year-old paying $65/month for $250k could get $500k for $95/month—nearly double the protection for less than 50% more cost.
+Many people underinsure themselves by choosing smaller coverage amounts to save money, not realising that doubling their coverage might only cost 60% more, not 100% more.
+This "economy of scale" is a consistent feature of life insurance pricing across all major Australian insurers.

 While age is the primary driver of life insurance costs, several other factors significantly impact what you'll pay.
 Understanding these can help you optimize your premiums or explain why your quote differs from industry averages.